PoeppingT/cribbage-cmd/README.md

 HumanPlayer is the only thing that needs a UI. an interaction between two AIPlayers doesn't require any information to be output.
 So game is instantiated with a UI type and each human player has their own instance.. meh

+Run on a given context for testing purposes.
+Can create a test player to run through tests of the engine itself, but CribbageGame is a Runnable.

 ### Game Engine Flow/Responsibilities
 1.